scaihai/Interswitch-Bills-Payment-API/README.md

 * Customer Validation: Fetching and returning the details of the customer
 * Payment Notification: Giving the customer value for the payment they made

-This means the xml should be inspected to determine if the required operation is customer validation or payment notification.
-The following snipped demonstrates how this can be achieved.
+This means the XML should be inspected to determine if the required operation is **Customer Validation** or **Payment Notification**.
+The following snippet demonstrates how this can be achieved.

 ```java
 	@PostMapping(value = "/isw-bills-payment", consumes = TEXT_XML_VALUE, produces = TEXT_XML_VALUE)